Margarita Muñoz: Career

-In the 2013 was the star of the Mexican version of Gossip Girl, Gossip Girl Acapulco of Warner Brothers, The Mall and Televisa where she plays Vanessa Garcia, a beautiful, simple working girl who returns to the port of Acapulco with the motive to recover the boy she loves but this has to be entangled in a social world where the rich kids enjoy the luxuries, the loves and pleasures; and must now survive the embarrassing scandals that are revealed by a discrete girl with secret identity that calls Gossip Girl.
-She shared credits with young actors Vadhir Derbez, Jon Ecker, Sofia Sisniega, Diego Amozurrutia and Macarena Achaga.
-Her participation in this successful series made her award winner Palma de Oro for best actress in a leading role revelation given by the National Circle of Journalists AC in Mexico.
+In 2013 she starred in the Mexican adaptation of Gossip Girl, Gossip Girl Acapulco, produced by Warner Brothers, The Mall and Televisa, playing Vanessa Garcia.
+She shared the cast with Vadhir Derbez, Jon Ecker, Sofia Sisniega, Diego Amozurrutia and Macarena Achaga.
+She received the Palma de Oro award for best actress in a leading debut role, presented by the National Circle of Journalists AC in Mexico.

 In 2014 was the villain of the soap opera Amor sin Reserva of Cadenatres where she played Renata.
 In this she worked with her husband Michel Brown who was the protagonist.

 In 2015 she was the villain of the soap opera Dueños del paraíso of Telemundo, where she played Gina Bianchi.
-In this she worked with the famous Mexican star Kate del Castillo, who was the protagonist.
+In this she worked with Mexican actress Kate del Castillo, who was the protagonist.

 In 2017, she was the protagonist of two different novels in two different countries: Venganza of RCN Televisión in her home country, Colombia and Nada personal of TV Azteca in Mexico.
-In the first (which is a remake of the famous American series Revenge), she played Amanda Santana/Emilia Rivera (in the original series her role was played by Emily VanCamp and whose name in the original was Amanda Clarke-Porter/Emily Thorne).
+In the first (which is a remake of the American series Revenge), she played Amanda Santana/Emilia Rivera (in the original series her role was played by Emily VanCamp and whose name in the original was Amanda Clarke-Porter/Emily Thorne).
 In the second (which is an adaptation of the original 1996 version, also from TV Azteca), she played Mariana Aragón (in the original version, the character was called Camila de los Reyes and was played by two different actresses, Ana Colchero and Christianne Gout).